 Temperature: She Hates the Cold

 Keep elephant ears above 60°F (15°C) at all times.
 Below that and growth stops.
 Below 50°F (10°C) and you’ll start seeing cold damage — dark, mushy patches on the leaves.
+They are less forgiving than easy houseplants for beginners, but much more dramatic once established.

 Keep her away from: